bsmith89/strain-corr/doc/manuscript/manuscript.md

 ## Downstream analysis

-### Performance benchmarking

-For benchmarking, strains were excluded where the genome did not match GT-Pro SNPs from primarily a single species, or where the species's marker genes were never detected in metagenomes.
+### Benchmarking gene content estimation performance

+We benchmarked the performance of gene content estimates from StrainPGC, PanPhlAn, and StrainPanDA, using publicly available, high-quality strain genomes and metagenomes from experimental treatments of the hCOM2 synthetic community [@jinCulturingComplexGut2023].
+From the 117 inoculated strains, TODO were excluded from evaluation because either:
+(1) when running GT-Pro directly on their genome sequence, less than TODO% of identified SNPs were from the same species (TODO strains), or (2) the total species depth across metagenomes was less than TODO as estimated from mean marker gene depth (TODO strains).

-We identified gene sequences in these genomes with Prodigal v2.6.3 [@hyattGeneTranslationInitiation2012] (masking ambiguous bases and using the `meta` procedure), translated them with codon table 11, and annotated them with EggNOG mapper version 2.1.10.
+In the remaining TODO strain genomes we identified gene sequences with Prodigal v2.6.3 [@hyattGeneTranslationInitiation2012] (masking ambiguous bases and using the `meta` procedure), translated them with codon table 11, and annotated them with EggNOG mapper version 2.1.10.
 The ground-truth annotations used to